All the arguments, legal standards, and precedent you need to draft products liability motions 4x more efficiently.

 Compose’s editorial team is comprised of accomplished litigators with decades of experience from top Am Law firms, boutique litigation practices, and federal judicial chambers.

-Before joining Casetext, Andy clerked for the U.S. District Courts for Central District of California and the District of Oregon, and practiced intellectual property litigation.
+Andy was previously a litigator at Klarquist Sparkman, a boutique intellectual property firm where he represented plaintiffs and defendants in patent, copyright, trademark, and trade secret disputes.
+He clerked for the U.S. District Courts for the Central District of California and the District of Oregon.
 He received his J.D. from Stanford Law School and A.B. from Harvard University.

-Before joining Casetext, Danielle worked for 13 years in the Washington, D.C. office of King & Spalding, where her practice focused on product liability litigation and toxic tort litigation.
-She received her J.D. from Vanderbilt Law School.
+Danielle worked for 13 years in the Washington, D.C. office of King & Spalding, where her practice focused on products liability and toxic tort litigation.
+She received her J.D. from Vanderbilt Law School and B.A. from the College of William and Mary.

-Before joining Casetext, Valerie was a litigator at Jones Day where she represented clients in a wide variety of litigation matters, including intellectual property and antitrust.
-She received her J.D. from Stanford Law School.
+Valerie was previously a litigator at Jones Day where she represented clients in a wide variety of litigation matters, including products liability and intellectual property cases.
+She then joined an intellectual property litigation boutique, where she represented clients in patent, copyright, and trademark cases.
+She received her J.D. from Stanford Law School and a B.A. from Princeton University.

 Schedule a 30-minute demonstration to see Compose in action and learn more about how we partner with law firms and legal departments.